 For expert answers regarding your situation, call an experienced and aggressive Pittsburgh Assault Lawyer for a free legal consultation.

-Pittsburgh Criminal Defense Attorney Christopher Thomas has years of experience in defending the rights of people in Western Pennsylvania.
+Our Pittsburgh Criminal Lawyer Christopher Thomas has years of experience in defending the rights of people in Western Pennsylvania.
 Contact him today.